Use Kinect gestures while seated

 Sit up straight

-Sit up straight and face forwards, so Kinect can see your hands, shoulders and head.
+Sit up straight and face forward, so Kinect can see your hands, shoulders, and head.
 Have your palms face the sensor when you’re using gestures.

 If you have a deep or high-backed chair, Kinect might have trouble differentiating between the chair and your arms and shoulders.
-Sitting up and facing forwards in your chair should improve tracking.
+Sitting up and facing forward in your chair should improve tracking.

 Keep your play space clear

-Make sure there is at least 1.8 m (6 feet) of empty space between the sensor and you.
+Make sure there are no objects between you and the sensor.
 For example, if you have a footrest or table with objects on it between you and the sensor, this can prevent Kinect from seeing you.

 Run the Kinect Tuner